DataDog/documentation/content/en/metrics/overview.md

 With the Metrics Overview Page you can learn how to:
 - Explore the sources of your metrics
 - Generate additional metrics from Datadog products
-- And how to enable advanced platform capabilities such as percentiles, Metrics without Limits™, and historical metric ingestion
+- Enable advanced platform capabilities such as percentiles, Metrics without Limits™, and historical metric ingestion

 ## How your metrics flow through Datadog

 {{< img src="metrics/overview/how_metrics_flow.png" alt="The how your metrics flow through Datadog section of the metrics overview page" >}}

 This section shows all of your metric sources, the additional processing and configuration that is applied to your metrics data, and a volume breakdown of standard and custom metrics.

+**Note**: the Overview page is not dedicated to managing costs of metrics.
+See [Best Practices for Custom Metrics Governance][25] for further details on how to optimize costs.

 ### Metric Sources